 Have you wanted to grow your vegetable garden but don’t have the space to do it?
 I get it!
 Whether you have a small garden or no backyard to plant anything, it is possible to plant and grow your veggie produce.

-I think most people believe a garden is either in the ground or non-existent, but that’s just not the case these days.
+Most people believe a garden is either in the ground or non-existent, but that’s not the case these days.

 I’ve been having fun growing various fruits and vegetables in containers, and I have to say- I’ve been pretty successful!
 Container gardening is a good option for growing many different foods, including kale, green beans, onions, pumpkins, beets, or carrots (not an exhaustive list, you can grow so much food in containers!).

-Growing sugar snap peas in pots and containers gives you the ability to grow them indoors or on your back porch.
+Growing sugar snap peas in pots and containers allows you to grow them indoors or on your back porch.
 This space-saving gardening method offers the flexibility to develop your garden no matter your current gardening situation.